kelseyhightower/dns01-exec-plugins/README.md

 ## Examples

-The following example executes a binary named `dns01-noop`.
-The `dns01-noop` plugin does not create or delete DNS records.
-It simply logs a message describing the operation.
+The following example executes a binary named `dns01`.
+The `dns01` plugin does not create or delete DNS records, but it does provide a good example of how to write a DNS-01 plugin.

 ### Create